 In recognition of International Women’s Day, we went straight to GR8 People’s favorite sources of inspiration—CEO Diane Smith and Chief Product Officer Jayne Kettles.
 Given their successful track record as co-founders of two prominent talent acquisition technology companies over the past 20 years, we couldn’t imagine better voices to weigh in on the state of women in the workforce and reflect on where they’ve been, as well as leadership lessons learned along the way.

 Among the objectives of International Women’s Day are raising awareness about women’s equality and lobbying for accelerated gender parity.
-In terms of employment, women are bearing the brunt of job losses to the point that the economic impacts of the pandemic are being referred to as a “shecession.”
-What do employers need to do to reverse this troubling trend?
+In terms of employment, what should employers consider in order to achieve that?

 Diane: This is incredibly personal for us given that our platform was created specifically to help recruiters find the talent they need and, likewise, to make it easy for workers to connect with the right opportunities.
-I think two things, in particular, will be essential to bringing women back to work more quickly.
-First, it’s absolutely critical that employers remain committed to worker flexibility after the pandemic subsides and not just in terms of offering the option to work remotely but by making sure women can take advantage of flexible hours, especially given the challenges they face trying to balance work with taking care of their children and/or other family members while some schools and daycare facilities remain closed.
+I think two things, but first, it’s absolutely critical that employers remain committed to worker flexibility and not just in terms of offering the option to work remotely.
+For example, many women who struggle to balance work with taking care of their children and/or other family members will also benefit from the option of flexible hours.

 Jayne: I’d also add that, as female entrepreneurs, Diane and I feel strongly about offering support and more gender-neutral tools and resources for women entrepreneurs.
 Organizations like Ellevate—the largest community of women at work—and the Female Entrepreneur Association are great examples of where to go for support and to expand one’s business connections.
 Plus, the assistance these organizations offer isn’t limited to overcoming the challenges women have faced in securing funding (though that is certainly a significant need).
 There’s also help for women as related to determining how best to grow their business and reach velocity of scale.
 Ultimately, the goal is to prioritize support and collaboration to protect and promote gender diversity in business, because, as women do better, we all do better.